-- All competing cars must complete a Sycamore Speedway Membership Card, a W9, driver profile and have a number assigned.
-The same number will be reassigned IF applied for by February 20.
-To reserve a number call 815-895-5454 BETWEEN 9 A.M to 3 P.M Tuesday, Thursday & Friday.
+- All competing cars must complete a Sycamore Speedway Membership Card, a W9 and have a number assigned.
+The same number will be re-assigned to you IF applied for by March 1, 2020.

 - During the races, the only people allowed on the racetrack and infield is drivers, disabled cars and racing officials.
 Everyone must stay behind the fences at all times unless requested by the officials to assist for some special reason.

 - In case of accident, car must be taken into pits or infield (at a safe distance) to be worked on, subject to official’s decision.